LogoLogo

 Deploying the app.
 In order to test your WebView app, you have to deploy it to a physical or virtual device.
 See the Unity documentation on how to do that.

-• Android development with Unity documentation.
+• development with Unity documentation.

-• iOS development with Unity documentation.
+• development with Unity documentation.

 Our WebView package includes a custom BuildPostProcessor that automatically adds the following permissions during the build process.